 For the Wichita metropolitan area in September 2022, the unemployment rate was unchanged, while the labor force and the number of jobs fell slightly from the previous month.

-Data released this week by the Bureau of Labor Statistics, part of the United States Department of Labor, shows a steady employment situation in the Wichita Metropolitan Statistical Area for September 2021.
+Data released by the Bureau of Labor Statistics, part of the United States Department of Labor, shows a mostly unchanged employment situation in the Wichita Metropolitan Statistical Area for September 2022.

 Click charts and tables for larger versions.

-Considering seasonally adjusted data from the household survey, the labor force fell by 13 persons (0.0 percent) in September 2021 from August 2021, the number of unemployed persons fell by 33 (0.2 percent), and the unemployment rate was 5.3 percent, unchanged from August.
-The number of employed persons not working on farms rose to 302,889 in September from 302,869 the prior month, an increase of 20 persons (0.0 percent).
+Considering smoothed seasonally adjusted data from the household survey, the labor force fell by 169 persons (0.1 percent) in September 2022 from August 2022, the number of unemployed persons rose by 30 (0.3 percent), and the unemployment rate was 3.0 percent, unchanged from August.
+The number of employed persons not working on farms fell to 311,819 in September 2022 from 312,018 the prior month, declining by 199 persons (0.1 percent).

 (For data on all metropolitan areas in the nation, see my interactive visualization Metro area employment and unemployment.)

 The link to the archived version of the BLS news release for this month may be found here.